 Complement your plates and cups with large serving bowls and platters

 We threw in a mix of enamelware and more traditional serving dishes at our Thanksgiving.
 Large, minimalist serving bowls from Stoneware & Co. match perfectly with the colorful Crow Canyon bakers and roasters.
-We also served our cheese appetizers directly from a large cutting board (we love this one from Boothill Blades).
+We also served our cheese appetizers directly from a large cutting board.

 Plan out your serveware in advance by setting the table the morning (or even the day) before dinner.
 Create labels with Post-It Notes for each of your planned dishes and assign each serving bowl you'd like to use with lable.
 Place a serving spoon or fork in each bowl so it'll all be ready to go once dinner is hot.
 Remember that some dishes, like dressing and any casserole, can be served directly in its cooking vessel.
 Pick out your prettiest cast iron and baking dishes and enlist them for double-duty.
 Your dishwasher will thank you later.